Jeff Sherman: With Glass (1969–1976)

 Not long after the concert, Jeff and his bandmates resolved to play original music only.
 The profound effect that The Soft Machine's September 6 performance had on Jeff and the band can be found on page 145 of Graham Bennett's authorized Soft Machine biography Out-Bloody-Rageous.
 In keeping with the spirit of re-invention, The Vaguest Notion changed their name to Glass.
-Over the next six years they performed all over Western Washington, building up a loyal fanbase.
+Over the next six years they performed all over Western Washington, building a loyal fanbase.
 In 1971 they relocated to Olympia, Washington to attend The Evergreen State College and became favorites on-campus for their spirited performances.
-They performed the first-ever live concert broadcast on the college’s new radio station, KAOS (FM).
+They performed the first-ever live concert broadcast on the college's new radio station, KAOS (FM).
 In 1975 professional recordings were undertaken in Seattle, which the band shopped around to labels up and down the West Coast, around New York and even in England.
 Unfortunately the mid-’70s were tough times for rehearsal-intensive progressive rock.
 Even well-established rock acts were being dropped by their labels.
 Despite their well-honed musicianship, strong local reputation and enormous efforts to secure a record deal, Glass remained unsigned.

 Disillusioned, the band elected to break up rather than compromise.